Game Preview: Condors at Roadrunners, 6 p.m.

 HUTSON HEATER

-Quinn Hutson is second among AHL rookies in scoring with 24 points (13g-11a) on the season.
-He is third among all AHL players with 13 goals with seven coming on the power play.
+Quinn Hutson is second among AHL rookies in scoring with 25 points (14g-11a) on the season.
+He is third among all AHL players with 14 goals with seven coming on the power play.
+The Condors rookie record for goals in one season is 19, set by Cooper Marody in 2018-19.

 SPECIALIZING